seleniumbase/SeleniumBase/examples/tour_examples/ReadMe.md

 ``self.create_tour(theme="bootstrap")``

-To create a tour utilizing the Intro JS Library, you can use either of the following:
+#### To create a tour utilizing the Intro JS Library, use one of the following:

 ``self.create_introjs_tour()``